idboussadel/Notes-API/README.md

 ## Endpoints : URL( " /api/v1" ) :
 ### For the Notes :
 * Get a list of all notes : <br>
-&nbsp URL: /notes <br>
+ URL: /notes <br>
-&nbsp Method: GET
+ Method: GET

 * Create a Note : <br>
-&nbsp URL: /notes <br>
+ URL: /notes <br>
-&nbsp Method: POST
+ Method: POST

 * Get a specific note by ID : <br>
-&nbsp URL: /notes/:id <br>
+ URL: /notes/:id <br>
-&nbsp Method: GET
+ Method: GET

 * Update the title of a note :<br>
-&nbsp URL: /notes/:id/title <br>
+ URL: /notes/:id/title <br>
-&nbsp Method: PATCH
+ Method: PATCH

 * Update the content of a note :<br>
-&nbsp URL: /notes/:id/content <br>
+ URL: /notes/:id/content <br>
-&nbsp Method: PATCH
+ Method: PATCH

 * Delete a specific note by ID :<br>
-&nbsp URL: /notes/:id__
+ URL: /notes/:id__
-&nbsp Method: DELETE
+ Method: DELETE

 *  Filter notes by a single ta :<br>
-&nbsp URL: /notes/filter-by-tag <br>
+ URL: /notes/filter-by-tag <br>
-&nbsp Method: GET
+ Method: GET

 ### For the Tags : URL( " /api/v1 " ) :
 * Get a list of all tags:<br>